Here I will try to give you a rough idea about the size of the chicken coop suitable for 10 chickens.

 After trying out a few breeds, I concluded that a large piece of land was not icing on the cake for you to have a few chickens roaming here and there within your home.

 The answer to this question is fairly simple.
 The actual size of your chicken coop should be at least three square feet per chicken.

-In this case, you are looking forward to house ten chickens in a single coop.
+In this case, you are looking forward to housing ten chickens in a single coop.
 This means the total size will come to 10 multiplied by 3 square feet to give you at least 30 square feet on average.

 However, the total amount of space chickens need depends solely on several factors.
 Also, it will depend on how many hours per day your chickens will stay in their coop.

 How to Determine the Actual Dimensions of the Chicken Coop